Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 Where and how you choose to live significantly impacts your overall living cost in London.
 The cost of accommodation depends on whether you’re staying in student halls, renting privately, or sharing with others.

-The table below shows the typical monthly accommodation costs for Indian students in London.
+The table below shows typical 2026 monthly accommodation costs for Indian students in London.

 Type of Accommodation